microsoft/rnx-kit/text/0002-react-native-webapi.md

 ### Modularity

 We want to avoid introducing unused modules and adding unnecessary bloat to the app bundle.
-The WebAPIs must therefore be broken down into smaller modules that can be installed separately.
+WebAPIs must therefore be broken down into smaller modules that can be installed separately.
 These modules are installed by autolinking, and must therefore be explicitly added to an app's `package.json`.

 For example, if you want to use `BatteryManager` you should not need to import the whole `react-native-webapis` module, but only the dedicated